 - What are inshore regulations?

-- Do the April 1st changes apply to me?
+- Do the eligibility criteria to hold a inshore licence apply to me?

 What are inshore regulations?

 When we strengthened authorities in the Fisheries Act in 2019, we also made regulatory amendments to our inshore regulations: the Atlantic Fishery Regulations, 1985 and the Maritime Provinces Fishery Regulations.
-These amendments clarify the rules governing inshore licences and create new enforceable requirements to help us ensure that licences remain in the hands of local, independent fish harvesters.
+These amendments clarified the rules governing inshore licences and created new enforceable requirements to help us ensure that licences remain in the hands of local, independent fish harvesters.

 Part of the regulations came into force on December 9, 2020 when elements of the Owner-operator and Fleet Separation policies were added to these regulatory requirements: